itx-informationssysteme/typo3-graphql/README.md

     * Make sure your model is also correctly registered in the Extbase Persistence Configuration.
 See the [extensions own persistence configuration](Configuration/Extbase/Persistence/Classes.php) for an example on how to do that.
+    * Also make sure when overriding ObjectStorages, to include the correct ObjectStorage var Annotation with the correct Type.

 ## 💻 Usage